 Both sources coexist — inline agents and on-disk agents are both available to Task(subagent_type=...) at runtime.

-Every node automatically retries on transient errors (SDK subprocess crashes, rate limits, network timeouts) using a default configuration: 2 retries (3 total attempts), 3 s base delay with exponential backoff.
+AI nodes (command:, prompt:) automatically retry on transient errors (SDK subprocess crashes, rate limits, network timeouts) using a default configuration: 2 retries (3 total attempts), 3 s base delay with exponential backoff.
 You will see a platform notification before each retry attempt.

 nodes: